uilicious/docs-v1.uilicious.com/scripting/local_storage_commands.md

 ## `UI.LocalStorage.deleteAll`

-Delete all properties in local storage.
+Delete all properties in local storage for the [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) of the current page.

 ### Usage